meltano/meltano/docs/src/_guide/installation-guide.md

 ## Windows

-Please note that Windows is not fully supported yet so some features like the UI, and the ELT command may not work yet.
+Please note that Windows is not fully supported yet so some features like the ELT command may not work yet.
 See the GitHub [Windows Label](https://github.com/meltano/meltano/labels/Windows) for more information.

 If you'd like all of Meltano's features to work, you can install Meltano inside the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about).